Proma93/drf_learning/README.md

 <h1 align="center">Task Track API using Django REST Framework </h1>

 <div align="justify">
 Designed and implemented a fully containerized, secure, and scalable task management REST API using Django REST Framework.
 Leveraged ModelViewSet, nested serializers, and DjangoFilterBackend to create a clean, DRY endpoint architecture.
-The API supports authenticated CRUD operations on tasks and their schedules, integrates custom permissions and request throttling for security and performance, and features interactive API documentation via Swagger (drf-yasg).
+The API supports authenticated CRUD operations on tasks and their schedules, integrates custom permissions and request throttling for security and performance, and features interactive API documentation via Swagger UI (**`/api/v1/swagger/`**) and ReDoc UI (/api/v1/redoc/).
 Implemented a robust CI/CD pipeline using GitHub Actions to automate testing, Docker image builds, and deployment to Docker Hub, ensuring continuous integration and zero-setup delivery.
 Deployed and distributed the app through Docker Hub, enabling anyone to run the project with a single command and no local setup overhead.
 </div>

 ---